alberthattingh/EncryptExpress/README.md

 # EncryptExpress
-Project for encrypting and decrypting simple text-strings and files.
+Project for encrypting and decrypting any files using AES.

 ## Installation
 Not intended for public use.